MakeSchool-Tutorials/Sushi-Neko-Networking-SpriteKit-Swift/P7-What-You-Learned/content.md

 ##Facebook

-- Setup a new Facebook App
+- Setting up a new Facebook App
-- Integrate Objective-C Facebook code into Swift
+- Integrating Objective-C Facebook code into Swift
-- Implement authentication
+- Implementing authentication
 - Requesting permission for user information
 - Retrieving user information and storing in local profile